Splunk Enterprise Data Administration (SEDA)

 Outline: Splunk Enterprise Data Administration (SEDA)

-Module 1 – Getting Data Into Splunk
+Module 1 – Get Data Into Splunk

 • Provide an overview of Splunk

-• Describe the four phases of the distributed model
+• Describe the Splunk distributed model

 • Describe data input types and metadata settings